Segmentation menu

 KMeans clustering

 This menu is used to classify the intensity values of a scalar volume using the K-Means algorithm.
 The result is a volume of labels with a label index for each class.
-PySisyphe uses the SimpleITK library implemenentation.
+PySisyphe uses the SimpleITK module.
 Anisotropic diffusion filtering and bias field correction can be performed before the classification stage.

 Use the Multiple file selection widget at the top to select PySisyphe Volume(s).